-I recently sat down with Ian Siegel, co-founder and CEO of ZipRecruiter, a data-driven hiring marketplace for employers and job seekers.
+I recently sat down with Ian Siegel, Co-founder and CEO of ZipRecruiter, a data-driven hiring marketplace for employers and job seekers.
 As we talked about the substantial growth his company has experienced since its launch in 2010, Siegel shared his unique approach to routine areas of any software business: product development, pricing and marketing.
-It’s his one-of-a-kind outlook that’s enabled Siegel and team to build a business that’s grown to north of $150 and still climbing.
+It’s his one-of-a-kind outlook that’s enabled Siegel and team to build a business that’s grown to north of $150 million and still climbing.

 Product management is an area that has diverted and/or diluted the focus of more than one company.
 It’s challenging to maintain the discipline required to stay the course.
 It’s too easy to be seduced by shiny-object syndrome, feature bloat, or any number of other focus-related product development pitfalls.
 My conversation with Siegel turned up several product management rules that will benefit any organization hoping to emulate ZipRecruiter’s marketplace model.

 Rule #1, identify your “One Thing.”

 Siegel is adamant that each business only really sells one thing.
 One of the main secrets of success is knowing what that one thing is and putting all your effort and resources into being the best at that.
 Obsess over it.